Main campus of the Georgia Institute of Technology: Center Street Apartments

-Center Street Apartments are apartment-style residence halls at Georgia Tech.
-They opened in 1995 as housing for the athletes and journalists at the 1996 Summer Olympics in Atlanta, GA as a part of the Olympic Village.

-The Apartments are separated into 2 buildings which are known as either North or South.
-North houses 160 residents and South houses 192.
+Center Street Apartments are separated into two buildings known as Center Street North and South.
+As of 2012, North houses 160 residents and South houses 192.
 Together, the Center Street Apartments originally cost $14.024 million to construct and was designed by John Portman & Associates.
 John Portman is a famous alumnus of the university, graduating from Georgia Tech in 1950.

 Crecine Apartments

-Crecine Apartments is an apartment-style residence hall at Georgia Tech.
-It opened in 1995 as housing for the athletes and journalists at the 1996 Summer Olympics in Atlanta, GA as a part of the Olympic Village.

-Crecine originally cost $13.235 million to construct and was designed by Jova Daniel Busby.

-Crecine was originally known as Hemphill Avenue Apartments based on its location and proximity to Hemphill Avenue as was consistent with other apartment style housing on campus.
-Hemphill was renamed to Crecine in Fall 2008 in honor of former Georgia Tech President John Patrick Crecine, who had died earlier in the year.
+Crecine Apartments originally cost $13.235 million to construct and was designed by Jova Daniel Busby.
+Crecine was originally known as Hemphill Avenue Apartments based on its location and proximity to Hemphill Avenue, but was renamed in 2008 in honor of former Georgia Tech President John Patrick Crecine, who had died earlier in the year.

 Eighth Street Apartments

-Eighth Street Apartments are apartment-style residence halls at Georgia Tech.
-They opened in 1995 as housing for the athletes and journalists at the 1996 Summer Olympics in Atlanta, GA as a part of the Olympic Village.

-The Apartments are separated into 3 buildings which are known as either East, South, or West.
+Eighth Street Apartments are separated into 3 buildings which are known as either East, South, or West.
 East houses 216 residents, South houses 188, and West houses 248.
 Together, the Eighth Street Apartments originally cost $24.844 million to construct and was designed by Cooper Carry.

 Maulding Apartments

 Maulding Apartments are apartment-style residence halls at Georgia Tech located on West Campus.
-The apartments were built in 1995 and served as part of the Olympic Village for the 1996 Olympic Games.
 As of 2019 it has a bed count of 249.